Fishmasters.com

 1. Lake Ontario

 Lake Ontario is one of the five Great Lakes, sitting right on the northern edge of New York State.
-It’s huge — over 7,300 square miles — and is a top spot for anglers looking for salmon, trout, and bass.
+It’s huge, over 7,300 square miles, and is a top spot for anglers looking for salmon, trout, and bass.
 Fishing here is popular because the deep, cold waters make a great home for big fish, and the lake’s size gives plenty of space to spread out.
 Many charter boats operate here, especially in places like Oswego and Rochester, helping people target trophy-sized catches.
 Besides fishing, Lake Ontario’s shoreline has rocky points, sandy stretches, and harbors, adding variety to the experience.
-Seasonal changes matter too — spring and fall are prime times for trout and salmon runs, while summer brings in plenty of bass action.
+Seasonal changes matter too, with spring and fall being prime times for trout and salmon runs, while summer brings in plenty of bass action.
 With its mix of big water, solid fish populations, and easy access from nearby towns, Lake Ontario is a must-visit for anyone serious about New York fishing.

 More Info on Fishing the Top Lakes in New York